Monday, March 22 to Sunday, March 28, 2021

 Young people are particularly vulnerable due to the fact that their brains are still maturing.
 Illicit substances, such as prescription drugs, marijuana, alcohol and even nicotine, can permanently alter and damage their brain chemistry.

-National Drug and Alcohol Facts Week is a perfect time for communities and their leaders to raise awareness among not just teens, but their parents and caregivers as well.
+National Drug and Alcohol Facts Week (NDAFW) is a perfect time for communities and their leaders to raise awareness among not just teens, but their parents and caregivers as well.